abhibha1807/Task/README.md

 4) 2-1/2-years-old, 2-1/2-years old (leads to some issues, discussed later)

 Edge cases:
-1) A 1-month-26-day-old with failure-to-thrive. was only at her birth weight, and was noted to have murmur. - predicted: 26 day old
+1) 'A 1-month-26-day-old'  - predicted: 26 day old
-2) Evaluation of possible tethered cord.
-She underwent a lipomyomeningocele repair at 3 days of age and then again at 3-1/2 years of age. - predicted: 3 days of age,  2 days of age
+2) 'at 3 days of age and then again at 3-1/2 years of age' - predicted: 3 days of age,  2 days of age
-3) 51-year-old woman with 50-year-old sister predicted: 51-year-old , 50-year-old .
+3) '51-year-old woman with 50-year-old sister' predicted: 51-year-old , 50-year-old .
 Here I need to use coreference resolution to detect the age associated with the patient.

 ### Gender